vmware/singleton/CONTRIBUTING.md

 #### Syncing a fork

-Please sync your fork repo with origin repo before you create a PR, refer to https://help.github.com/en/articles/syncing-a-fork
+Please sync your fork repo with upstream repo before you create a PR, refer to https://help.github.com/en/articles/syncing-a-fork

 ### Develop, Build and Test